CodeGuardianSOF/DiscordBot/README.md

 # 🤖 Discord Bot

-A sophisticated Discord bot with multiple commands and logging capabilities.
-Configurable via a `config.yaml` file.
+A sophisticated Discord bot with multiple commands and logging capabilities, configurable via a `config.yaml` file.

 ## ✨ Features

 - 📝 **Logging:** Logs all activities to `logs/bot.log`.
 - ⚙️ **Configuration:** Easy configuration using `config.yaml`.
-- 🧰**Bot Owner Commands:**
+- 🧰 **Bot Owner Commands:**
-  - `/shutdown` - Remotly shut the bot down.
+  - `/shutdown` - Remotely shut the bot down.
-  - `/status` - Check if but is working/online.
+  - `/status` - Check if the bot is working/online.
-  - `/load <cog_name>` - Load a cog, name must be like cogs.fun,cogs.moderation etc.
+  - `/load <cog_name>` - Load a cog; names must be like `cogs.fun`, `cogs.moderation`, etc.
-  - `/unload <cog_name>` - Unload a cog, name must be like cogs.fun,cogs.moderation etc. Note this command will make the commands from the cog unusable.
+  - `/unload <cog_name>` - Unload a cog; names must be like `cogs.fun`, `cogs.moderation`, etc. Note: This command will make the commands from the cog unusable.
-  - `/reload <cog_name>` - Reload a cog, name must be like cogs.fun,cogs.moderation etc.
+  - `/reload <cog_name>` - Reload a cog; names must be like `cogs.fun`, `cogs.moderation`, etc.
-  - `/sync` - This command is esential for the bots commands to appear.
-Whenever you run the bot you must first use the sync command and reload your browser, or reopen your app.
+  - `/sync` - This command is essential for the bot's commands to appear.
+Whenever you run the bot, you must first use the sync command and reload your browser or reopen your app.
 - 🛡️ **Moderation Commands:**
   - `/ban <user> <reason>` - Ban a user.
   - `/kick <user> <reason>` - Kick a user.